 - a.
 In a local area plan, Neighbourhood Commercial Major should identify areas of a community that will have the following characteristics relative to other areas of the community: - i. the highest concentrations of shops and services; - ii. more varied destinations and uses that attract people; - iii. more transit service and infrastructure; and, - iv. the most pedestrian movement along the street. - b.
 Neighbourhood Commercial Major areas are likely to include Main Streets, Activity Centres, core zones in transit-oriented development areas, transit station areas and other areas of high activity. - c.
-Development in Neighbourhood Commercial Major areas should provide: - i. the most destinations at street level, relative to other areas of the community, to encourage activity; - a continuous street wall edge with a frequent rhythm of entries, windows and architectural features that provides the highest level of visual interest for pedestrians, relative to other areas of the community.
-Small breaks in the street wall edge may occur where publicly-accessible amenity space, such as plazas or pocket parks are provided; - iii. the most windows, doors or openings on ground floors that increase transparency and interaction; and, - iv. primarily hard landscaping to ensure an ease of accessibility complemented by high quality soft landscaping located to support pedestrian comfort.
+Development in Neighbourhood Commercial Major areas should provide: - i. the most destinations at street level, relative to other areas of the community, to encourage activity; - ii. a continuous street wall edge with a frequent rhythm of entries, windows and architectural features that provides the highest level of visual interest for pedestrians, relative to other areas of the community.
+Small breaks in the street wall edge may occur where publicly-accessible amenity space, such as plazas or pocket parks are provided; - iii. the most windows, doors or openings on ground floors that increase transparency and interaction; and, - iv. primarily hard landscaping to ensure an ease of accessibility complemented by high quality soft landscaping located to support pedestrian comfort. - d.
+Neighbourhood Commercial Major areas support housing and offices on: - i. upper floors of mixed-use buildings; and, - ii. the ground floor of building frontages that are not identified with the Active Frontage or Commercial Flex policy modifiers.

-Figure 9: Neighbourhood Commercial Major Cross-Section
+Figure 10: Neighbourhood Commercial Major Cross-Section